Salmon with spicy maple sauce. The strong flavor of the ginger –garlic simmered with the maple syrup will linger in the kitchen.

 While the tomatoes were roasting I decided to pair it with a Parmesan Couscous from Near East.

 The combination was great.
 Another great fish to use with this recipe is sea bass and swordfish.
-Hence the tender fish meat will take on the spiciness well and enhance it.
+The tender fish meat will take on the spiciness well and enhance it.

 Steamed broccolis are a must on our house lately.